sahil-kumar/stat443-finalproject/README.md

 # stat443-finalproject
-Final Project for STAT 443: Statistical Consulting
+Final Project for STAT 443: Statistical Consulting at University of Illinois: Urbana-Champaign

 This is the code submitted to 84.51 as the basis for recommendations on how Kroger can better understand their customers and target specific demographics through their merchandise.